Genetic effects of Chernobyl radiation

-Category: Climate Hits: 1Researchers utilized genomic tools to investigate potential health effects of exposure to ionizing radiation, a known carcinogen, as a result of the 1986 Chernobyl accident.
+Category: Climate Hits: 2Researchers utilized genomic tools to investigate potential health effects of exposure to ionizing radiation, a known carcinogen, as a result of the 1986 Chernobyl accident.
 One study found no evidence that genetic changes associated with radiation exposure are passed to children, while the second study documented the genetic changes in the tumors of people who developed thyroid cancer after being exposed as children or fetuses to the radiation released by the accident.
 Findings are being published close to the 35th anniversary of the Chernobyl disaster.

 Read more https://www.sciencedaily.com/releases/2021/04/210422150435.htm